 As somebody who never misses Clifden I asked Willie if he could pick out a special pony?
 “Gloves Misty was absolutely outstanding”, she had it every way and was Champion three times which was the proof of the pudding, “I have to say that Belle of the Ball owned by Joe Gorham was one of the most perfect mares I ever saw” “ she had such quality”.

 And whom does Willie admire as a showman in the ring to day?
 “All young exhibitors should watch Packie Whelan from Ardrahan” “if the pony is half good enough Packie will succeed” “ he is gifted and few could match his ring craft”.

+As an “In-Hand” Judge for many years Willie gave me his thoughts on the present day judges.
+I judged with Mrs Petch a few times and she was excellent.
+“Lady Hemphill and Padraic Hynes are sound and they know their ponies”.
 “If you want to know about a judge you look at their ponies,” good judges keep good ponies” and “bad judges have bad ponies”.

 Willie’s son Liam retains the Diamond tradition in Renvyle at the “Diamonds of Renvyle Equestrian Centre” They ride their ponies far into the mountains that hold so many memories exclusive to Connemara and living legends like Willie Diamond.